Aeroluna/LunaCoopMod/README.md

 Not sure why this ability had its volume nerfed in co-op.

+- Removed hit test from High Templar (and variants) trail (Can no longer be clicked).

+If you've ever wondered how you boxed that High Templar you didn't mean to, this is probably why.

 - Fixed an issue where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
   - Affected units:
     - Spider Mine (Raynor/Nova)